 commitment to innovation, detail and a deep love of popular culture have spoiled

 multiple generations of fans with their well-crafted, story-driven and

 adrenaline-pumping games, always delivered on a grand scale.

-a "news flash" that SOE's upcoming MMORPG remake EverQuest Next will not
+a "news flash" that SOE's upcoming MMORPG remake EverQuest Next

 support 32-bit operating systems: "Another News Flash: Landmark is going to have